Algebraic Compression of Free Fermionic Quantum Circuits: Particle Creation, Arbitrary Lattices and Controlled Evolution: Discussion and Outlook

 \section{Discussion and Outlook}

 With the developments in this paper, we have significantly extended the class of Hamiltonians whose evolution may be compressed.
-Specifically, any mean field Hamiltonian on an arbitrary lattice can now be simulated efficiently.
-In addition to that, currently we can add particles on a given mode with any amplitude.
-In \cite{kokcu2023linear} it was shown that for momentum conserving Hamiltonians, obtaining Green's functions directly on the momentum basis via perturbing the system with $c^\dagger_k$ yields less noisy results compared to obtaining perturbing with $c^\dagger_r$ and post processing via Fourier transformation.
-For other systems such as chemistry examples, these single particle modes are more general, and can be obtained via our compression algorithm.
+Specifically, any time dependent mean field Hamiltonian on an arbitrary lattice can now be simulated efficiently, such as the tight binding model with any particle number, superconducting free fermions, free fermions with particle injection, controlled free fermions on any lattice, and as given in \cref{asec:pbc}, certain spin models such as TFIM and TFXY on a ring.
+In addition to that, we can add and remove particles on a given mode with any amplitude.
+In Ref.~\cite{kokcu2023linear} it was shown that for momentum conserving Hamiltonians, obtaining Green's functions directly in the momentum basis via perturbing the system with $c^\dagger_k$ yields less noisy results compared to obtaining perturbing with $c^\dagger_r$ and post-processing via Fourier transformation.
+Accordingly, we provide a direct method for creating one or more particles with definite momenta in \cref{asec:creating_fermions}.
+For other systems, such as those that arise in chemistry, these single particle modes are more general.
+Our methods can easily be generalized to these modes as well, and be used to compress particle creation/annihilation operators on any mode.
 With the addition of controlled evolution, these techniques are now applicable in a broader regime.
-Controlled evolution is a key step in quantum phase estimation, and similarly plays a role in computing Hamiltonian matrix elements for real time subspace expansions~\cite{klymko2022real}.
+Controlled evolution is a key step in quantum phase estimation, and similarly plays a role in computing Hamiltonian matrix elements for real time subspace expansions~\cite{klymko2022real,shen2023estimating,shen2024efficient}.

 The compression algorithm discussed here is not limited to compressing time evolution.
-Rather, it may be applied to any set of quantum gates that obey the $B$-block and $P$-block properties.
+Rather, it may be applied to any set of quantum gates that obey the \bblock\ and \qblock\ properties.
 As long as the block mapping can be found, the algorithms developed here can be readily applied.
-We do not expect that general state preparation or other similar algorithms can be fully compressed as the compressed circuits lack expressibility; the states that can be reached are somewhat limited~\cite{kokcu2022fixed,d2007introduction}.
+We do not expect that general state preparation or other similar algorithms can be fully compressed, as the compressed circuits lack expressibility; the states that can be reached are limited~\cite{kokcu2022fixed,d2007introduction}.
 However, there may be sizable subsets of the full quantum circuits whose elements do obey the block properties, and may be significantly shortened.
 We expect that the developments made in this work can thus have significant impact in transpiler software.